floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 object handles as index.
 A cache miss occurs if an indexed slot isn't occupied yet, a cache collision occurs if an indexed slot already contains a BindGroups object with different bindings.
-When such a slot-collision occurs, the old BindGroups object is released before a new BindGroups object is written to that cache slot.
+When such a slot-collision occurs, the old BindGroup object is released before a new BindGroups object is written to that cache slot.

 If frequent hash collisions occur it might make sense to increase the size of